fungsit/house/fiddles/android/emulate.md

 Android (emulate)
 ======

-Executing the command `./fiddle.sh "emulate" "android"` from the `scripts` directory produces the following output.
+Executing the command `fiddle "emulate" "android"` from the `scripts` directory produces the following output.

     {{ ʕ・ɭ・ʔ }}
     FIDDLE.SH